-A simple non-caching non-proxy HTTP server written in Java as a comm-and line initiated program.
+A simple non-caching non-proxy HTTP web server written in Java as a command line initiated program.
 Its minimal functionality gives it minimal vulnerability.

 Sample 'start-up' command lines:

 The first example starts up the server to serve files from the absolute directory shown, accepting HTTP request from Port 80 — the default HTTP port.
 The second example does the same, except that it accepts HTTP requests from Port 81.
 The third example does the same as the first example, but the server, in addition, copies all data passing in and out of the session port into a file called trace.txt.
 In the third example, Port 80 has to be specified as the second command line argument as a spacer to make the '-trace' switch the third argument.
 In any of the examples, the end-user java runtime resource 'jre' can be used instead of the full 'java' runtime resource.

 The reason the command 'starter' is used is that the server itself is an abstract class which has to be instantiated before it can be run.
 The small Java class called starter is simply there to contain the necessary public static method called main() which creates an instance of the server, starts its execution thread, then waits.
 To stop the server, one simply hits any key when the terminal in which 'starter' is running has input focus.
 This causes main() to signal the server to stop.
 The server holds open its port until it has finished any pending HTTP service requests.
 It then kills its own execution thread.
 This allows starter's main() method to destroy the server instance and terminate gracefully.